lagorg22/check_plagiarism/README.md

 2. Run the evaluation script: `python simple_evaluation.py`
 3. Review results in the generated CSV and console output

-For interactive evaluation, use the Jupyter notebook at http://localhost:8888

 ## LLM Plagiarism Detection

 The LLM service uses DeepSeek Coder to analyze code similarities.
 The prompt is designed to: